 - Children who are/were in the care of the State/TUSLA;

-Each student who is awarded the 1916 Bursary will receive a bursary to the amount of €5,000 for each year of their undergraduate programme of study.
-The bursary will be paid each year of the course up to a maximum of four years for full time students and six years for part time students providing that the recipient complies with the bursary guidelines and progresses to the next academic year of their course.
+Each student who is awarded the 1916 Bursary will receive a bursary in the amount of €5,000 for each year of their undergraduate programme of study.
+The bursary will be paid each year of the course up to a maximum of four years for full-time students and six years for part-time students providing the recipient complies with the bursary guidelines and progresses to the next academic year of their course.

 Who can apply for a 1916 Bursary?